atsu12345/WhisperAlign-CLI/README.md

-# MacWhisper CLI (stable-ts)
+# Whisper Align CLI

-A Mac-friendly command-line tool to turn audio/video into subtitles using `stable-ts` (`stable_whisper`).
+A command-line tool for forced alignment of text with audio using `stable-ts` (`stable_whisper`), optimized for macOS.
-Supports forced alignment, SRT/VTT/TXT outputs, language-aware line wrapping, progress bars, and clear exit codes.
+This tool focuses on generating accurately timestamped subtitles from a media file and a reference text.

 **Chip recommendation:** Optimized for Apple Silicon (M-series).
 Intel Macs are not tested.